 Guidelines for Paper Selection and Final Manuscript Preparation:

-• Each paper will be subjected to a review by 2-3 referees who are experts in the field.
+- Each paper may be reviewed by a referee who are experts in the field.

-• The editors in consultation with the referees will make the final decision concerning acceptance or rejection.
+- The editors in consultation with the referee will make the final decision concerning acceptance or rejection.

 - It is very likely that the editors will request changes to the accepted papers based on the reviewers’ suggestions.
 These changes should be completed by May 15, 2019.